bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 *Prerequisite: 5th level*

-You learn the *voice the voiceless* incantation and can cast it without a Ritual Scroll.
+You learn the voice-the-voiceless incantation and can cast it without a Ritual Scroll.

 #### Witch Sight